-The Order also requires a battery of tests to determine why the incident occurred and whether there is further damage underground that could pose a problem in the future.
-OES and the Los Angeles County Fire Department established a unified command center.
+The Order also required a battery of tests to determine why the incident occurred and whether there was further damage underground that could pose a problem in the future.
+The California Office of Emergency Services (OES) and the Los Angeles County Fire Department established a unified command center.

 A land developer, MDR Hotels LLC, leased property from Los Angeles County on the Marina del Rey waterfront to build two hotels.
 Well Dow R.G.C.
 10, API 037-13798, is on the property, and is within 30 feet of a public sidewalk, 50 feet of a road, and 100 feet of residences.
 MDR is technically the well “operator” under state law and thus received the emergency order.

 The well was drilled to a depth of 3,903 feet in 1931 into the Playa del Rey oil field.
 It was permanently sealed (plugged and abandoned) according to the requirements of the time in 1956 and again in 1959.